 The Chesapeake Bay supports three populations of bald eagles: those that live in the region year-round, those that come here from the Southeast to spend the summer months and those that come here from the Northeast to spend the winter months.
 The convergence of three geographically distinct populations in the region suggests the Bay plays a particularly important role in bald eagle recovery.

-There are no specific estimates of the size of the Bay's bald eagle population before the early twentieth century, but some believe the Bay once supported one of the densest breeding bald eagle populations outside of Alaska.
-In the mid-1930s, research indicates the region supported between 600 and 800 breeding pairs.
+It’s believed that the Chesapeake Bay once supported the densest population of bald eagles in the country.
+However, a combination of habitat loss and the chemical contaminants.
 In the mid-1940s, the pesticide DDT was developed and used to control insects in farm fields, homes and gardens.
 The toxic chemical entered the food chain and caused a deep bald eagle population decline: by the early 1960s, the region supported 150 breeding pairs and reproductive rates reached an all-time low.
 By the early 1970s, about 60 pairs remained.